Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Discussion

-We find host galaxy clusters for 103 tailed sources using 23 known cluster catalogues summary of which is shown in Table \ref{tab:WAT-NAT-cat}.
-The maximum cluster is from the WHL cluster catalogue which provides optical richness and optical mass ($M_{200}$, $M^{\ast}_{500}$).
-The range of optical mass ($M_{200}$) of galaxy cluster lies in between $0.27\times10^{14}M_{\odot}-13.06\times10^{14}M_{\odot}$.
+We find host clusters for {\bf 118} tailed sources using 22 known cluster catalogues summary of which is shown in Table \ref{tab:WAT-NAT-cat}.
+The maximum clusters can be also found from the WHL cluster catalogue which provides optical richness and optical mass ($M_{500}$).
+The range of optical mass ($M_{500}$) of clusters lies in between $0.27\times10^{14}M_{\odot}-13.06\times10^{14}M_{\odot}$.
 Four of these clusters come from X-ray cluster catalogues.
-We calculate the corresponding optical mass of these MCXC galaxy cluster catalogue.
-We find that the majority (166 of 269 total) of tailed radio galaxies in our sample have no association with known clusters or groups.
+We calculate the corresponding optical masses of galaxy clusters from MCXC cluster catalogue using their optical properties from \citet{We12, We15}.
+We find that the majority (166 of 284 total) of tailed radio galaxies in our sample have no association with known clusters or groups.
 The detected WAT and NAT sources should be used to search for nearby clusters.
 There are 10 clusters found in relatively low-mass clusters (of the order of $10^{14}M_{\odot}$).